- News that German fund house DWS is being investigated for its ESG claims has raised fears that more such cases will be brought.

 The development is also notable as it underlines the entrance of the US Securities and Exchange Commission (SEC) into the fray.
 After four years of silence on anything climate-related during President Donald Trump’s tenure, the watchdog seems to have woken up and smelled the forest fires.

 The first sign came in March, when SEC commissioner Allison Herren Lee made a request for comment in March on mandatory climate disclosures for businesses.
-But it the late August announcement of a probe into DWS, the €859bn ($1.02trn) fund house majority-owned by Deutsche Bank, that really sent shockwaves through the investment industry.
+But it was the late August announcement of a probe into DWS, the €859bn ($1.02trn) fund house majority-owned by Deutsche Bank, that really sent shockwaves through the investment industry.
 Both the SEC and German watchdog BaFin are looking into ESG claims made by the company.

 Tip of the iceberg?